isomerpages/pmo-nccs/media/speeches/_posts/2009-12-02-points-made-by-senior-minister-s-jayakumar-at-the-climate-change-media-interview-2-december-2009-at-10am-at-ministry-of-foreign-affairs.md

 Despite all these constraints, we have always taken the environment seriously.
 Long before climate change became a global issue, we took several actions which have resulted in significant reduction in emissions growth.
 Otherwise, Singapore today would not be livable.
 These past measures include:

-(a) Green cover: Over the 20-year period from 1986-2007, our policies to actively "green" Singapore led to an increase of over 10 per cent in our green cover from 36 per cent to 46 per centeven though our population had increased by 68 per cent during this period.
+(a) Green cover: Over the 20-year period from 1986-2007, our policies to actively "green" Singapore led to an increase of over 10 per cent in our green cover from 36 per cent to 46 per cent even though our population had increased by 68 per cent during this period.

 (b) Transport policies: We are one of the few countries to cap vehicle growth.
 In the past, we limited annual car growth to 3 per cent, and have lowered it down to 1.5 per cent from 2009.
 These stringent policies to limit vehicle growth and usage have reduced emissions by approximately 5 per cent.